Meltorky/ProgrammersSurveyDataAnalysis/README.md

 Libraries Used
 The following libraries were used for this project:

-Pandas: For data manipulation and analysis
+1.Pandas: For data manipulation and analysis
-NumPy: For mathematical operations
+2.NumPy: For mathematical operations
-Matplotlib: For creating visualizations
+3.Matplotlib: For creating visualizations
-Seaborn: For creating more advanced visualizations Power BI: For creating dashboards
+4.Seaborn: For creating more advanced visualizations

 Data Exploration
 The first step in the analysis was to explore the data.
 This involved looking at the data types, missing values, and distributions of the data.